sisl.io.tbtrans.tbtncSileTBtrans

 Creates a

-object and then plots aPdosPlot
+PDOSDataobject and then plots aPdosPlotfrom it.- Parameters:

 geometry (Geometry | None) – Full geometry of the system (including scattering and electrode regions).
 Right now only used to get the basis of each atom, which is not stored in the TBT.nc file.